An initiative with a special focus in STEM studies for our highest aspiring students.

 We aspire to increase academic and personal enrichment opportunities for targeted high-achieving students from very low socioeconomic or homeless families.
 Through rigorous, rich and varied academic and non-academic programs, we seek to empower creative and analytical thinking, giving these students the necessary skills to be able to continue their studies at an accredited college or university in the STEM fields.

-FBHonors program was instituted in 2012 to help the highest achieving students reach their fullest potential.
-Heavily centered on STEM programming, the FBHonors Program has been greatly influenced by Embry Riddle Aeronautical University's STEM Outreach Club which has visited FBHonors campuses to inform students of educational opportunities in STEM fields and has provided organized activities on its campus to further enrich and challenge students.
+The FBHonors initiative was started in 2012 to help the highest achieving students reach their full potential.
+Heavily centered on STEM programming, the FBHonors program has been greatly influenced by Embry Riddle Aeronautical University's STEM Outreach Club which has visited FBHonors campuses showing students educational opportunities in STEM fields and providing organized activities on its campus.

-FBHonors meets every day after school for three hours per day.
-The students in the program were selected based on their academic promise and their desire to commit to its rigors.
-To ensure small classroom settings and one-on-one interaction with educators, the maximum number of students at any school is twelve.
+FBHonors meets multiple times a week.
+The students in the program are selected based on their academic promise and their desire to commit to its rigor.

-FBHonors was named in memory of Farshad Babazadeh who was killed in a car accident at the age of 18 and was brought to Food Brings Hope through the generosity of Farshad's parents, Mansour and Simin Babazadeh.
+FBHonors was started in memory of Farshad Babazadeh who was tragically killed in a car accident at the age of 18 through a grant by Farshad's parents, Mansour and Simin Babazadeh.

 100% of Food Brings Hope overhead is paid for by the Hosseini Family Foundation!

 100% of donations to Food Brings Hope directly benefit students.